Plum Candy

 “Six nights, if you have the room.
 Two beds, please.”

-The innkeeper checked the ledger.
-Rowan's gaze wandered.
-Photos lined the walls — smiling families, local landmarks, a younger version of the innkeeper with his arm around a pretty woman.
+While the innkeeper checked the ledger, Noelan took a gander around.
+Photos lined the walls, smiling families, local landmarks, a younger version of the innkeeper with his arm around a pretty woman.

 His gaze bounced from the photos to a glass jar on the counter, filled with small, individually wrapped, sweet, sweet candies.
 His eyes lingered, curiosity piqued.

-The innkeeper noticed Rowan's interest and nodded.
-"Ah, you've spotted our little specialty," he tapped the jar.
-"Plum candies — made right here in Pine Ridge.
-Go ahead, take as many as you like."
+The innkeeper noticed Noelan’s interest and nodded.
+“Ah, you’ve spotted our little specialty.”
+He tapped the jar.
+“Plum candies — made right here in Pine Ridge.
+Go ahead, take as many as you like.”

 The innkeeper chuckled.
 “Some say they’re the taste of the town.
 Keeps folks coming back.”